romaingd/romaingd.github.io/_posts/2018-09-24-ICLR2018-Multi_Scale_Dense_Networks.md

 ## The problems with early classification

 Let us think it through.
 The simplest, most natural answer to address both these situations is to use multiple networks with increasing capacity (e.g. multiply the number of layers by a constant factor from one model to the next one), and evaluate them sequentially at test time.
-In *anytime prediction*, you simply output the prediction of the last network evaluated; in *batch budgeted classification*, you stop the evaluation once a classification with sufficient confidence level is reached.
+In *anytime prediction*, you simply output the prediction of the last network evaluated; in *batch budgeted classification*, you stop the evaluation once classification with sufficient confidence level is reached.
 This is illustrated in the next figure:

 ![Model sequence]({{site.baseurl}}/assets/img/2018-09-24-model_sequence.png){: .center-image}